CherryKitten/CharjaBox/docs/index.md

 * Samba Sharing
 * Manual container management using Portainer
 * Home Media Streaming with Plex or Jellyfin
+* Media management with Sonarr, Radarr and Lidarr
 * Your own wiki using Dokuwiki
 * macOS backups over the network with Timemachine over SMB
 * Personal Finance management with Firefly III